tyizo/better-discord-bot/README.md

 So, Thank you @Fnr !

-Btw check his account he has a lot of a useful things ..
+Btw check his account he has a cool staff.

 <hr>